dambar08/laravel-todo/README.md

 # laravel-todo

-A simple to do application in laravel.
+A simple to do application in laravel with mysql implementation.
 This project uses laravel 6.

 ## Prerequisites Components